ballerina-platform/ballerina-website/swan-lake/development-tutorials/observability/datadog_guide.md

 1. Add configuration for metrics

-    Once you add Prometheus by following the step 1, you will get a guide to configure a DataDog agent in your instance.
+    Once you add Prometheus by following step 1, you will get a guide to configure a DataDog agent in your instance.

     ![Prometheus configurations for DataDog agent](/learn/images/datadog-agent-prometheus-configurations.png "Prometheus configurations for DataDog agent")